Wisdom-EdemD-rah/Customer-Churn-Prediction-and-Analysis/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 #### Acknowledgements 🙏
 I would like to express my gratitude to the [Azubi Africa Data Analyst Program] (https://www.azubiafrica.org/data-analytics) for their support and for offering valuable projects as part of this program.
-Not forgeting my scrum masters on this project Rachel Appiah-Kubi & Emmanuel Koupoh
+Not forgetting my Teachops on this project Rachael Appiah-Kubi & Glen

 #### 📧 Contact
 For questions or feedback, please contact [Wisdom Edem Drah](https://github.com/Wisdom-EdemD-rah?tab=repositories)